What Is Grand Larceny in Virginia?

 According to Virginia law, compound larceny is a separate and distinct offense.
 It involves violence or stealing someone’s personal property directly from them.

-To improve your chance of avoiding a felony punishable by incarceration in a state correctional facility, you should contact a reputable attorney like those from Scrofano Law.
+To improve your chance of avoiding a felony punishable by incarceration in a state correctional facility, you should contact a reputable attorney like those from Scrofano Law PC.

 What Class Felony Is Grand Larceny in Virginia?